Introduction

 You can also create your own chain config using the chain new command.

 Choose the chain config that you want to use.
-Then we need to add a wallet.
-We run:
+Then add a wallet:

 This creates a new wallet address.
-If you already have an address, you can import it to the CLI using the recover flag.
+If you already have an address, you can import it to the CLI using the "wallet recover" command.

 Make sure to save the seed phrase somewhere private and secure as it is the only way to recover your wallet.